Shalin23/Range-Tree/README.md

 # Properties

--> It stores data in leaf nodes in a sorted manner./n -> Every internal node in n-dimensional space stores an associated tree./n
+-It stores data in leaf nodes in a sorted manner.
+Every internal node in n-dimensional space stores an associated tree.

 # Implementation